tw4l/brunnhilde/README.md

 ## Brunnhilde - A companion to Seigfried

-Generates aggregate reports of files in a directory based on input from Richard Lehane's [Siegfried](http://www.itforarchivists.com/siegfried).
+Generates aggregate reports of files in a directory or disk image based on input from Richard Lehane's [Siegfried](http://www.itforarchivists.com/siegfried).

 Brunnhilde runs Siegfried against a specified directory or disk image, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
 Outputs include: